 Badger & Combes have worked with industry partners and business units, including Salford University to demonstrate significant cost saving when it comes to high quality media production.
 In doing this, Badger & Combes has also delivered first-hand industry experience to over 300 students, both at UG and PG levels.

-· Video Editing (Avid, Premiere Pro, After Effects, Davinci Resolve, Final Cut)
+· Video Editing (Avid, Adobe Premiere Pro, Adobe After Effects, DaVinci Resolve, Final Cut Pro)

 · 360⁰ video content for VR/AR application

 · Documentary Production